mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ensuring that certain functionality continues to be supported by a group, even if the clients in the group aren't currently relying on it.

-MLS relies on the following network services, that need to be compatible in order for two different deployments based on them to interoperate.
+MLS relies on the following network services, which need to be compatible in order for two different deployments based on them to interoperate.

 - An **Authentication Service**, described fully in {{authentication-service}},